Gurpremm/Multithreaded-Echo-Client-Server-in-C/README.md

 Objecttive:

-  -Learn about the working and usage of pthreads in c and how multithreading works.
+  - Learn about the working and usage of pthreads in c and how multithreading works.
   - Learn about the concept of sockets and how they can be implemented in c.

 The server-socket.c file contains the code for server and can be compiled with command gcc server-socket.c -o server